Why Montessori Education?

 - Cultural themes (including celebrations from other countries, artists, historical figures)

-In kindergarten, children participate in the mixed-age Primary classrooms in the morning, and in the afternoon, break into kindergarten groups for reading, writing and group-based work in preparation for first grade.
+In kindergarten, children participate in the mixed-age Children’s House Primary classrooms in the morning, and in the afternoon, break into kindergarten groups for reading, writing and group-based work in preparation for first grade.
 The kindergarteners begin foreign language instruction, with exposure to both French and Spanish; visit the art room for art class; begin violin instruction with the strings teacher; work with the school’s librarian and literacy and math coaches; and take day-long trips to Black Rock Forest as well as field trips to New York cultural institutions.

-In Lower Elementary (ages 6 to 9), concrete materials are used to explain concepts in math, geometry, history, geography, nature and science.
+In the Lower School (ages 6 to 9), concrete materials are used to explain concepts in math, geometry, history, geography, nature and science.
 Students work collaboratively and independently, and they have numerous opportunities to explore the world outside the classroom during field trips to New York City landmarks and Black Rock Forest.
-Upper Elementary (ages 9-12) preserves the goals and values of the Montessori philosophy but prepares students for selective ongoing New York City schools.
+The Upper School (ages 9-12) preserves the goals and values of the Montessori philosophy but prepares students for selective ongoing New York City schools.
 Students are provided with opportunities for self-directed study, in-depth analysis, small group work, peer teaching and individual conferences/goal setting with teachers.
 They also have blocks of uninterrupted work time, daily homework assignments, tests and grades.
 Many of the classes are taught as seminars, emphasizing discussion and debate.
 Technology is incorporated into their studies, and is used for research, communication and creative expression.

 To learn more about the principles underlying MMS’ educational program, we recommend the following books.